 Of the two, structural standing seam roofing is the best type of metal roofing in South Florida.
 Architectural roofing is better in snow-like conditions but is prone to water leaks so it’s not recommended in Florida.
 Structural roofing, however, is watertight and much stronger and durable than its counterpart.

-With over 30 years of experience, Aastro Roofing has extensive knowledge of metal roofing in South Florida.
+With over 30 years of experience, Aastro Roofing Contractors, A Boca Raton Roofing Company has extensive knowledge of metal roofing in South Florida.
 Understanding what’s best for each type of home, our team of experienced roofers can guarantee that we will effectively and properly install any metal roofing you choose.
 Get a free estimate today when you call us at (561) 409-3280.

 Your home’s roof is one of, if not the, most integral components of your house.
 It protects you and your family from the elements, while also influencing the architectural style of your home.
 Properly inspecting your roof while also performing continual maintenance is necessary if you want to maximize its lifespan.